osism/vmware2openstack/README.md

   -h, --help            show this help message and exit -c CONFIG, --config CONFIG
-                        Config file to use (default: None) -n NAME, --name NAME  Name of the SCS server to create during migration (default: None) -fc, --forceCopy      Force copying of image files from ESXI if already present in data directory (default: False)
+                        Config file to use (default: None) -n NAME, --name NAME  Name of the server to create during migration (default: None) -fc, --forceCopy      Force copying of image files from ESXI if already present in data directory (default: False)
 ```